-- 1. Successful completion of the Peak Performance Driving Course is required of all recruits.
-A passing grade is required on a pass or fail basis on prescribed driving techniques. - 2.
-Failure to pass the Peak Performance Driving Course on the first attempt will necessitate a recruit being recycled into the next available driving class.
+- 2. Failure to pass the Peak Performance Driving Course on the first attempt will necessitate a recruit being recycled into the next available driving class.
 Should a recruit fail the second attempt to pass the driving course, he or she may be required to attend supportive classes.
 Another opportunity to pass the driving course will then be given to the recruit for a maximum of three times.
-Failure to pass the course after three attempts will be grounds for separation from the Department. - E. DUI Detection and Standardized Field Sobriety Testing Examination - 1.
-Recruits must demonstrate the ability to administer the SFSTs in the approved sequence and appropriately document and interpret the results.

-- 2. Recruits must complete the National Highway Traffic Safety Administration (NHTSA) / International Association of Chiefs of Police (IACP) approved final written examination with a minimum score of 80%.
+Failure to pass the course after three attempts will be grounds for separation from the Department. - E. DUI Detection and Standardized Field Sobriety Testing (SFST) Examination - 1.
+Recruits must demonstrate the ability to administer the SFSTs in the approved sequence and appropriately document and interpret the results. - 2.
+Recruits must complete the National Highway Traffic Safety Administration (NHTSA) / International Association of Chiefs of Police (IACP) approved final written examination with a minimum score of 80%.
 Recruits scoring less than 80% on the written examination may be retested one time. - 3.
 After failure to achieve a passing score on the second attempt, the recruit must retake the classroom portion of the training and pass the final examination. - F. Crisis Intervention Training